by Mark Davis, December 2018

 In all of these cases the term has been introduced within the context of Cognitive Therapy as developed by Aaron T Beck and Albert Ellis – and it is essentially shorthand for “Cognitive Behavioural Hypnotherapy”.

-Cognitive Hypnotherapy assumes that most psychological disturbance is caused by a negative form of self-hypnosis, in which negative thoughts and images are accepted uncritically and even without conscious awareness (Daniel Araoz, 1985).
+Cognitive Hypnotherapy takes an interesting angle on traditional Cognitive Therapy, as it assumes that most psychological disturbance is caused by a form of spontaneous negative self-hypnosis, in which negative thoughts and images are accepted uncritically and even without conscious awareness (Daniel Araoz, 1985).

 Cognitive Hypnotherapy Confusion!

-Unfortunately there are a number of uses of the term “cognitive hypnotherapy” which bear virtually no relationship to the term used by Alladin or Dowd – or anything to do with the cognitive therapy of Aaron Beck or Albert Ellis.
+Unfortunately there is a spreading use of the term “cognitive hypnotherapy” which has virtually no relationship to the term used by Alladin or Dowd – or anything to do with the cognitive therapy of Aaron Beck or Albert Ellis.

-We’ve had several students complain that the term has been misappropriated and it’s use by NLP practitioners is quite misleading for the general public.
+We’ve had several students complain that the term has is misused and it’s use by hypnotherapist who are fundamentally NLP practitioners, rather than CBT based therapists, is quite misleading for the general public.

 To be clear, “Cognitive Hypnotherapy” is not, as one therapist’s website states, “a blend of CBT, NLP, Positive Psychology and Gestalt Therapy.”

-Indeed Professor Tom Dowd, who wrote the book Cognitive Hypnotherapy back in 2001 which included a glowing introduction by no less than Aaron Beck himself, was a vociferous researcher and had published research deeply critical of NLP, which he considered to be a cult (personal communication in Beijing, 2015).
+Indeed Professor Tom Dowd, who wrote the book Cognitive Hypnotherapy back in 2001 which included a glowing introduction by no less than Aaron Beck himself, was a vociferous researcher into counselling and psychotherapy and had published research critical of NLP, which he considered to be a cult (personal communication in Beijing, 2015).